AndersDJohnson/msw-expect/README.md

 ## Manual Server

-If you prefer to configure your server manually, instead of using `msw-assert/setup` in your Jest config, create the server as follows.
+If you prefer to configure your server manually, you do not need to use `msw-assert/setup` in your Jest config.

-Note: This also allows you to opt-in to throw errors when any non-mocked request occurs, define global handlers, etc.:
+You can opt-in to throwing errors when any non-mocked request occurs:

 ```js
 import { setupServer } from "msw-assert";